Help us improve your experience.

 You can also use the float statement when you know a tag corresponding to a specific table field might be missing in certain situations, and you want to eliminate the extra blank space.

 The truncate statement guarantees that a field’s value does not exceed the width of the column defined by the picture statement.
 The truncate statement causes the output to omit any characters in the node’s value that would cause it to exceed the width of the field.
-If the truncate statement is omitted, and the output exceeds the width of the field, the complete contents are displayed, which might distort the table.
-You should use this statement with care, particularly with numbers, because the output does not provide any indication that the value is truncated.
+If you omit the truncate statement, and the output exceeds the width of the field, the complete contents are displayed, which might distort the table.
+You should use this statement with care, particularly with numbers, because the output does not indicate when it truncates a value.

 The CLI formatting for the following RPC defines a small table with two columns.
 The comment field includes the float and truncate statements.
-If the state output element contains a value, the value is placed in the second column.
-However, if the state output element is empty, the value for the comment node, if one exists, is included in the table and moved into the second column.
-If the comment exceeds the width of that column, it is truncated to fit the column width.
+If the state output element contains a value, the output places the value in the second column.
+However, if the state output element is empty, the output places the value for the comment node, if one exists, in the table's second column.
+If the comment exceeds the width of that column, the output truncates it to fit the column width.

 format

-When you execute an RPC on a device running Junos OS, it returns the RPC reply as an XML document.
+When you execute an RPC on a device running Junos OS or a device running Junos OS Evolved, it returns the RPC reply as an XML document.
 Container and leaf nodes under the RPC output statement translate into XML elements in the RPC reply.
-In YANG RPCs for devices running Junos OS, you can also define custom formatted ASCII output that is displayed when you execute the RPC on the Junos OS command-line interface (CLI) or request RPC output in text format.
+In YANG RPCs for Junos devices, you can also define custom formatted ASCII output.
+The device displays the formatted ASCII output when you execute the RPC in the CLI or when you request RPC output in text format.

-Starting in Junos OS Release 17.3, to create custom command output for a specific RPC output container, define the format statement.
-The format statement defines the CLI formatting for the parent container and is not included as a node in the XML data of the RPC reply.
+To create custom command output for a specific RPC output container, define the format statement.
+The format statement defines the CLI formatting for the parent container.
+The RPC reply does not include it as a node in the XML data.
 Within the format statement, map the data for the parent container to output fields, and use statements from the Junos OS ODL extensions module to specify how to display the output for that parent container.

 header and header-group

-The header statement enables you to define a header string that precedes a set of fields in the RPC’s formatted ASCII output, and the header-group statement causes only the first header string to be emitted when two or more headers in the same header group would be included in the output.
+The header statement enables you to define a header string that precedes a set of fields in the RPC’s formatted ASCII output.
+The header-group statement emits only the first header string when the output would include two or more headers in the same header group.

 To define a header string and associate it with a header group, include the header and header-group statements, respectively, within the format statement.
 The header-group argument is a user-defined string that identifies a particular header group.
 Every format statement that includes the header-group statement with the same identifier belongs to the same header group.
 The following example defines a format statement associated with the header group color-tags.

-When multiple format statements are associated with the same header group, and the tags emitted by two or more of those statements are present in the output, the CLI output only emits the first header it encounters and suppresses any subsequent headers belonging to that header group.
+When multiple format statements are associated with the same header group, and the tags emitted by two or more of those statements are present in the output, the CLI output only emits the first header it encounters.
+The output suppresses any subsequent headers belonging to that header group.

-To emit only the first header string for a header group in the RPC’s CLI output, include the header-group statement and identifier in all format statements belonging to that header group.
+To emit only the first header string for a header group, include the header-group statement and identifier in all format statements belonging to that header group.
 The following sample RPC output statement associates two containers and their format statements with the header group color-tags.

 Consider an RPC reply with the following XML tags:

-When the RPC reply is rendered in the CLI and the same header-group statement is present in each format statement, only the first header string is emitted in the output, which in this case is the header string defined in the format statement with the identifier red-format.
+When the device renders the output and the same header-group statement is present in each format statement, it emits only the first header string in the output.
+In this case, the format statement with the identifier red-format defines the first header string.

-If you omit the header-group statement from the format statement, the header string defined for each set of fields is included in the output.
+If you omit the header-group statement from the format statement, the output includes the header string defined for each set of fields.

 indent